sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/different-sources.md

 Pictures, illustrations and artwork may all be useful for your work.
 You may want to illustrate a point, or the picture itself may be a source of information.
 As a general rule, you cannot reuse pictures without permission.
 However, there are exceptions, and there are illustrations you can use freely, for example, royalty-free images, Creative Commons images, or images in the public domain.
 Always read the terms of use.

+### AI Tools

+It is important to be aware of where chatbots such as ChatGPT, BingChat, and Bard get their information from and how they create their answers to your prompts.

+The chatbots (conversation robots) are language models that have been trained on a large amount of text taken from various sources.
+These can be books, Wikipedia, newspaper articles, or scientific journals.

+Although the chatbots are trained on texts that contain a lot of information, they are not trained to provide that information correctly or obtain reliable knowledge.
+They are trained to detect patterns in language and respond along the line of these patterns.
+Sometimes the answer will match correct information, other times it won’t.

+It is not possible to know where the information was obtained, nor is the information the chatbots base their answers on necessarily up to date.

+Important!
+Always check the information a chatbot gives you with the information you can find in a reliable source.
+If a chatbot cites a source, check if this is an actual source.
+It might just be something the chatbot predicts *likely to exist*, even if it doesn’t, or that it has picked up as a *likely source* for its answer, even if it isn’t.

 ### Fieldwork and other observational studies